MiSTer-devel/C128_MiSTer/mra/non-standard/README.md

-The MRA files in this folder depend on copyrighted ROMs.
+This folder contains some examples on how to create your own MRA files for the core.

-You will need to acquired these ROM images yourself if you want to use these MRA files.
+The provided examples depend on copyrighted ROM images, you will need to acquired these ROM images yourself if you want to use these MRA examples.

 # C128DCR Basic 8